- I want to write the best proposal possible. What should I include?

 Yes.
 The Foundation encourages applications from junior-level scholars who are several years beyond the Ph.D.
 The Foundation makes a special effort to ensure that each Visiting Scholar class has a balanced mix of both junior and senior fellows.

 Scholars are provided with an office at the Foundation, research assistance, computer and library facilities, and supplemental salary support of up to 50 percent of their academic year salary when unavailable from other sources (up to a maximum of $125,000 for the full academic year, or up to a maximum of $62,500 for a half year).
-Only early career scholars within 7 years of completing a PhD, whose home institution does not provide sabbatical within the first 7 years, may request more than 50% of their academic salary when unavailable from other sources, up to a maximum of $125,000.
-Scholars who come to the Foundation from outside the greater New York City area are also provided with a partially-subsidized apartment near the Foundation offices.
+Only tenure track faculty within 7 years of having completed a PhD (excluding time off for parental leave), scholars in non-tenure track research positions (excluding post-doctoral fellows), and researchers at non-profit organizations/government agencies may request more than 50% of their current academic salary (up to a maximum of $125,000) when their employer does not provide sabbaticals to employees and when funds from research grants or other sources are not available.
+For scholars earning less than $90,000/year, RSF may provide a salary supplement under certain circumstances to help mitigate the high cost of living in New York City.
+Scholars who reside outside the greater New York City area are also provided with a partially-subsidized apartment near the Foundation offices.
 Childcare subsidies are also available for children below the age of 13.

 No. The Foundation does not accept letters of recommendation or other supporting materials for scholar applicants.
 The Foundation selects external reviewers with substantive research expertise who consider the individual’s demonstrated record of research accomplishment and the merit of the applicant’s proposed project.